macobra52/SMB2-Randomizer/README.md

 - In the randomizer, options in Red are generally not recommended for beginners.
 Options in Purple can be freely adjusted without affecting the resulting Flags/Hash.

-- With enemy randomization, there may be difficult/unfair scenarios that can occur, but care has been taken where necessary to prevent softlocks and being forced to take damage to progress.
+- With enemy randomization, there may be difficult/unfair scenarios that can occur, but care has been taken where necessary (and possible) to prevent softlocks and being forced to take damage to progress.
 Additionally a Speedrun Friendly option exists that does not randomize certain additional enemies that are used during a typical speedrun of the game.

 - Extra care has been taken when randomizing levels transitions to ensure no softlocks can occur, but some results may be a bit on the challenging side.
 Be sure you have tried all possibilities and note the following:
   - 3-1: This is the only level that has an odd number of transitions, allowing two transitions to link to the same destination (normally used to exit the area with the warp)